Khalaf90/robot_upstart/README.md

 * for `led`: run the node as root
 * for `gui`: set Environment=DISPLAY=:0

-a) To avoid root permission, run the led node as root (its done in the launch file using: `launch-prefix="sudo -E"`) and delete the password:
+a) To avoid root permission, run the led node as root (it can be done in the launch file adding: `launch-prefix="sudo -E"` parameter) and delete the password:

    * run " $ sudo visudo "
    * then modify to look like this: